riscv-steel/riscv-steel/docs/source/mcu.md

   localparam D5_NEW_DEVICE  = 5; // your new device
 ```

-*4. Assign the new device a memory region*
+*4. Assign the new device to a memory region*

 You can assign the new device to any free region (see [Memory Map](#memory-map)).
 The region cannot overlap the address space of other devices and its size must be a power of 2.